 The Hand, a group of elite ninja in Marvel Comics, is almost nothing but cannon fodder.
 The willingness to die seems to be more important in membership consideration than skill, considering how many hundreds (perhaps thousands) of these guys characters like Wolverine and Elektra have waded through.
 These were, at least in part, the inspiration for the Foot Clan, below.

-Justified by the Wolverine comic "...[the mooks] have to be careful they don't chop one of their own by mistake.
+The trope was later somewhat Justified in a Wolverine comic "...[the mooks] have to be careful they don't chop one of their own by mistake.
 While I can hit anyone I please."

 The Marvel Family's powers work like this; The more that are active, the more their powers are divided amongst them.